George Meyer: Early career

+The Simpsons

 One reader was Sam Simon, a producer of the animated sitcom The Simpsons.
 He sent Meyer a compilation reel of Simpsons shorts from Fox variety show The Tracey Ullman Show that preceded the development of the series.
 Meyer turned down the job initially, but was offered a second chance to work as a creative consultant in the fall of 1989, which he accepted.
-Simon hired Meyer along with Army Man contributors Swartzwelder and Jon Vitti.
-Meyer often played an active role in the show's extensive group script rewriting sessions in the "rewrite room", a role he performed more than solo script work; indeed he has only been credited for writing twelve episodes.
+Simon hired Meyer along with Army Man contributors Swartzwelder and Jon Vitti; the earliest episode produced on which Meyer is credited is the first season episode "Homer's Night Out".
+Promoted to a producer in the show's second season, Meyer, for much of the following decade, played an active role in the show's extensive group script rewriting sessions in the "rewrite room", a role he performed more than solo script work; indeed he has only been credited for writing or co-writing twelve episodes.
 A. O. Scott described him as the "guru" of the room.
 In the room, according to Mike Reiss, writers would "involuntarily glance at Meyer for approval when they pitch lines of their own".
 By 1995, Meyer became tired of the show's lengthy writing schedule and decided to leave after the sixth season to work on a film or TV pilot script.
-He soon returned, however, as a consultant and later as a part of the writing staff again and an executive producer.
+He soon returned, however, as an executive producer and full-time member of the writing room the following season.
+Following the departure of showrunner Mike Scully in 2001, Meyer (beginning with season 13) assumed a reduced role on the series as a non-executive producer, but remained moderately involved in the rewrite process.
 In 2004 he noted: "It's hard to leave The Simpsons.
 Every once in a while I get romantic notions that I should be doing something much more subterranean.
 Something like Army Man, or maybe guerrilla filmmaking."
 He has attempted several TV projects that were not picked up.
-He left the show in 2006, and received his final credits in season 17.
-Meyer returned to co-write the 2007 film adaptation of the show, The Simpsons Movie, which he later had mixed feelings about: "We worked so hard, and people liked it, but it still feels slapdash to me."
+He ultimately left the show in 2005 (following the writing of season 16), and received his final credits in episodes held over for season 17.
+In 2007, Meyer returned to co-write The Simpsons Movie, which he later had mixed feelings about: "We worked so hard, and people liked it, but it still feels slapdash to me."